godatadriven/build-your-own-search-engine/README.md

 tag your image with the login server/image name:tag

+at access keys:
-at access key enable admin
+1) enable admin

-Get the username and password fro the access keys tab and
+2) Get the username and password

+login in your terminal
 ```
 docker login <<servername>>
 ```